apache/arrow/cpp/src/arrow/adapters/arrow-rados-cls/docs/benchmarking.md

 ```
 where mon1, mon2, osd1, etc. are the internal hostnames of the nodes.

-3. Build and install the SkyhookDM CLS plugins and PyArrow (with Rados Parquet extensions):
+3. Build and install the SkyhookDM CLS plugins and PyArrow (with Skyhook extensions):

 ```bash
 ./deploy_skyhook.sh osd1,osd2,osd3